CecileRottner/BranchPrice_UCP/README.md

 - met : unique number referring to a particular tuple of parameters to be used for the resolution (see main.cpp)
 - intra : equals 1 if intra-site constraints must be taken into account

+## Parameters

+* **nonLinearStartUpCost**

+If true: start-up cost are not constant anymore but are an increasing function of the down time (see function ComputeStartUpCosts in DynProgSUSDPricingAlgo.cpp)

+Note: bug in master.cpp, start-up costs are not computed correctly in this case in function "computeCost" of class MasterVariable